FPavanello/FPavanello.github.io/_pages/seminars.md

 **2021**

+- 1st ERC-ENERGYA Scientific Workshop (online)
-- 26th Annual Conference of the European Association of Environmental and Resource Economists
+- 26th Annual Conference of the European Association of Environmental and Resource Economists (online)
-- 9th Annual Conference of the Italian Association of Environmental and Resource Economists
+- 9th Annual Conference of the Italian Association of Environmental and Resource Economists (online)
-- Second-year PhD Internal Seminar - University of Bologna
+- Second-year PhD Internal Seminar - University of Bologna (online)
-- European Geosciences Union General Assembly
+- European Geosciences Union General Assembly (online)

 **2020**